 Earned an Associate Degree in Opticianry

-If you have earn an Associate’s degree in Opticianry, your next step is for you to request that an official transcript be sent from the accredited institution where you received your degree directly to the Board office or it will not be considered official.
+If you have earned an Associate’s degree in Opticianry, your next step is to request that an official transcript be sent from the accredited institution where you received your degree directly to the Board office, or it will not be considered official.
 The transcript must show that the degree was awarded.